anishumairaa/HPC-AI-UPM-Team-3/HOOMD-BLUE.md

 # Base Code
 This project is based on https://github.com/hpcac/2024-APAC-HPC-AI
-We're using GCC as a compiler for this project
+GCC is being utilized as the compiler for this project

 ## PBS Script
 ```